 When Cardiff asked her about what she was going to do with the work, it dawned on Francesca that "art is not only an investment, it is a commitment".

 T-B A21 opened with Cardiff's astonishing sound installation, brought to life with a choir of 40 singers, each singing their own part.
 The fruits of Francesca's tireless tours of art biennales, fairs and myriad studios, resulted in T-B A21 going from strength to strength and staging exhibitions and interdisciplinary commissions, called 'pavilions', that combine not just art, but music, architecture and science.
 The pavilions are specially commissioned spaces that are erected all over the world.
-One such work by Olafur Eliasson and David Adjaye – Your Black Horizon Art Pavilion – was a windowless corridor of vertical slats allowing for shafts of sunlight to filter through.
+One such work by Olafur Eliasson and David Adjaye – Your Black Horizon Art Pavilion – was a windowless corridor of vertical slats allowing for shafts of sunlight to philtre through.
 It was sited on Lopud Island, a few sea miles from Dubrovnik.

 But then Francesca makes bold purchases.
 With a combination of philanthropic zeal and a keen eye for spotting talent, Francesca commissions and collects world class and groundbreaking artists such as Marina Abramovic, Douglas Gordon, Darren Almond, Fiona Banner, Mike Kelly, Ai Weiwei and Olafur Eliasson.
 But this is a fraction of the foundation's burgeoning collection that includes some 300 digital and video pieces.
 Last year she bought a $60,000 sound installation by little-known Icelandic artist Finnbogi Petursson.